DamianS-eng/DamianS-eng/notes/projects/exercises/Simple-Exercises.md

 2. Make sure your knee is aligned with your ankle.
 3. Stay in that position for 30 seconds on each side.

-This move will help loosen the hip flexors, which will jump start the glute muscles.
+This move will help loosen the hip flexors and enhance the quads.

+## Reverse Lunge

+1. Stand in place, then step **backward** and lower your back knee.
+  - Make sure your knee is aligned with your ankle.

+This variation enforces the hamstrings and glutes.

 ## The Hip Thrust.